johnnymatthews/mohnjatthews-blog/2024-12-30-backdoors-dont-work/index.md

 ---
 title: "Backdoors don't work"
 description: "The cybersecurity situation in North America is becoming more and more dire as leaders fail to understand the basics of infosec, and as external threats continue to abuse this misunderstanding.
-One common knowledge-gap held by North American leaders is _\" Why can't we build a secure backdoor that only we can use, but the bad guys can't?/"_."
+One common knowledge-gap held by North American leaders is _Why can't we build a secure backdoor that only we can use, but the bad guys can't?_."
 date: 2024-12-30
 ---